humdrum-tools/humdrum-documentation/tool/midi/index.md

 >   ---------------------
 >
-Executing the <span class="tool">midi</span> command with the default settings results in the `**MIDI` output given below.
-Notice that a default channel of MIDI channel 1 has been assigned via the tandem interpretation `*Ch1`.
-Note also that each `**kern` note has resulted in two MIDI instructions:
+Executing the <span class="tool">midi</span> command with the default settings results in the
+<span class="rep">MIDI</span> output given below.
+Notice that a default channel of MIDI
+channel 1 has been assigned via the tandem interpretation `*Ch1`.
+Note also that each <span class="rep">kern</span> note has resulted in two MIDI instructions:
 \"key-on\" and \"key-off\".
 Since the end of one note coincides with the start of the subsequent note, key-on and key-off data are output as Humdrum double-stops (two tokens separated by a single space character).